poshjosh/rate-limiter/BUCKET4J_EXAMPLES.md

 }
 ```

-### Example to create a RateLimiter based on bucket4j-infinispan.
+### To create a RateLimiter based on bucket4j-infinispan.

+TODO

-### Example to create a RateLimiter based on bucket4j-coherence.
+### To create a RateLimiter based on bucket4j-coherence.

+TODO